Spironolactone: Generic names

 Spironolactone is also known by its developmental code names SC-9420 and NSC-150339.

 Brand names

-Spironolactone is marketed under a large number of brand names throughout the world.
-The major brand name of spironolactone is Aldactone.
-Other important brand names include Aldactone-A, Berlactone, CaroSpir, Espironolactona, Espironolactona Genfar, Novo-Spiroton, Prilactone (veterinary), Spiractin, Spiridon, Spirix, Spiroctan, Spiroderm (discontinued), Spirogamma, Spirohexal, Spirolon, Spirolone, Spiron, Spironolactone Actavis, Spironolactone Orion, Spironolactone Teva, Spirotone, Tempora (veterinary), Uractone, Uractonum, Verospiron, and Vivitar.
+Spironolactone is marketed under various brand names throughout the world.
+The original brand name of spironolactone is Aldactone.
+Other brand names include Aldactone-A, Berlactone, CaroSpir, Espironolactona, Espironolactona Genfar, Novo-Spiroton, Prilactone (veterinary), Spiractin, Spiridon, Spirix, Spiroctan, Spiroderm (discontinued), Spirogamma, Spirohexal, Spirolon, Spirolone, Spiron, Spironolactone Actavis, Spironolactone Orion, Spironolactone Teva, Spirotone, Tempora (veterinary), Uractone, Uractonum, Verospiron, and Vivitar.

 Spironolactone is also formulated in combination with a variety of other medications, including with hydrochlorothiazide as Aldactazide, with hydroflumethiazide as Aldactide, Lasilacton, Lasilactone, and Spiromide, with altizide as Aldactacine and Aldactazine, with furosemide as Fruselac, with benazepril as Cardalis (veterinary), with metolazone as Metolactone, with bendroflumethiazide as Sali-Aldopur, and with torasemide as Dytor Plus, Torlactone, and Zator Plus.

 Availability

-Spironolactone is marketed widely throughout the world and is available in almost every country, including in the United States, Canada, the United Kingdom, other European countries, Australia, New Zealand, South Africa, Central and South America, and East and Southeast Asia.

-Usage

-There was a total of 17.2 million prescriptions for spironolactone in the United States between the beginning of 2003 and the end of 2005.
-There was a total of 12.0 million prescriptions for spironolactone in the United States in 2016 alone.
-It was the 66th top prescribed medication in the United States in 2016.
+Spironolactone is marketed throughout the world.

 Research

 Prostate conditions

 Spironolactone has been studied at a high dosage in the treatment of benign prostatic hyperplasia (BPH; enlarged prostate).
 It was found to be better than placebo in terms of symptom relief following three months of treatment.
 However, this was not maintained after six months of treatment, by which point the improvements had largely disappeared.
 Moreover, no difference was observed between spironolactone and placebo with regard to volume of residual urine or prostate size.
 Gynecomastia was observed in about 5% of people.
 On the basis of these results, it has been said that spironolactone has no place in the treatment of BPH.

 Spironolactone has been studied and used limitedly in the treatment of prostate cancer.